 The Challenge For Government Contracting Officers

 Many government contracting officers lack an accurate means of searching and reviewing historical acquisition documents when they are crafting new strategies for winning current and future contracts.
 More specifically, the data is only accessible via a limited ‘key-word’ search.
 Government acquisition data is unique as it includes many different forms of data like spending documents, contracts, solicitations, vendor information, and etc. Additionally, key-word searching is completely inadequate when researching complex acquisition efforts to use as models for new contracts.
-Contracting officers are forced to rely on personal recollections or forced to conduct lengthy research for anything beyond a simple contracting effort.
+Contracting officers are forced to conduct lengthy research for anything beyond a simple contracting effort.
 Then, these types of research issues result in massive inefficiencies like overspending, delayed contract awards, and reliance on familiar contractors or awards to unqualified vendors.

 Furthermore, the problem of historical blindness is common to acquisition offices across the entire US Government.
 These bureaucracies are not small – the Department of Defense alone has around 156,000 civilian and military employees in its acquisition workforce.
 Also, compounding the situation, each government agency has its own internal data sets and their own access and controls on federal contracting data.
 The inability to quickly and efficiently access historical information exacerbates a problematic process that is already breathtakingly complex.